Our Objective is to look beyond the differences caused by autism and into the hearts and minds of these incredible people.

 We at the Golden Hat Foundation believe that:

-- Despite the behaviors and communication difficulties of people with autism, we should assume intelligence first and then find ways to access it.
-People with autism are different, but they have unique strengths, perceptions, and talents that deserve recognition and respect.
+- Despite the behaviors and communication difficulties of people with ASD, we should assume intelligence first and then find ways to access it.
+People on the autism spectrum are different, but they have unique strengths, perceptions, and talents that deserve recognition and respect.

-- People with autism should be given the means to learn to communicate.
+- People on the autism spectrum should be given the means to learn to communicate.

-- People with autism should have access to an appropriate academic education, social supports and job training based on their abilities.
+- Autistic individuals should have access to an appropriate academic education, social supports and job training based on their abilities.

 1“Top 7 Autism Myths.”
 About.com 4 February 2010.